 On the plus side, electronically signed documents can be used provided they adhere to the Federal E-SIGN Act.
 It should also be said that the definitions will vary from state to state so it’s important check up those that are relevant to your business.
 There are companies like www.leadid.com that can provide you with auditing technology to also insure you have a nice backup showing you did not pre-fill your forms or checkboxes and had the correct disclaimers on your site at the time of the inquiry.

 How This Affects the Bigger Picture & Your Marketing Campaigns

 Increasingly over the past few years, marketing campaigns that had a lead in with some sort of high value item or incentive have been the most successful.
 Businesses are offering more free trials, free demos, free educational courses and other content marketing strategies helping to build a relationship with a potential customer base.

 On the face of things, it may seem dire, and some might argue the new rules don’t make a lot of sense for online commerce.
-Either way it will help people pay attention to compliance and update their websites and marketing plans.
-Finally there are also third part databases that will allow you to look if a phone number is a mobile phone or even ported over to a mobile phone so you can clean out your lists if you like.
+Either way, it will help people pay attention to compliance and update their websites and marketing plans.
+Finally, there are also third part databases that will allow you to determine if a phone number is a mobile phone or even ported over to a mobile phone so you can clean out your lists if you wish.
 More to come on this in the future…